naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue streams directly from your dashboard.
+Track and visualize your WordPress site's revenue from ads, affiliate links, digital products, and sponsored content.

 ## Features
-- Add and track revenue from multiple sources (ads, affiliate, products, memberships)
+- Add revenue entries for multiple sources
 - Visualize revenue data with interactive charts
-- View all revenue entries in a table
-- Simple and intuitive interface
+- Easy-to-use dashboard

 ## Installation
-1. Download the plugin file and upload it to your WordPress plugins directory (`/wp-content/plugins/`)
+1. Upload the plugin file to your WordPress plugins directory (`/wp-content/plugins/`)
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin from the WordPress admin panel
-3. Go to 'Revenue Tracker' in your admin menu to start tracking
+3. Go to "Revenue Tracker" in the admin menu to start tracking

 ## Setup
 - No additional setup required.
-Start adding revenue data right away.
+Start adding revenue entries right away.

 ## Usage
-- Enter the revenue source, amount, and date in the form
+- Use the form in the dashboard to add new revenue entries
-- Click 'Add Revenue' to save the entry
-- View your revenue chart and table for insights
+- View your revenue chart to monitor income trends

-## Requirements
-- WordPress 5.0 or higher
-- JavaScript enabled in your browser

-## Support
-For support and feature requests, contact us at support@yourcompany.com
+- Export data for further analysis (premium feature)

+## Premium Features (Coming Soon)
+- Advanced analytics
+- Export to CSV
+- Integration with WooCommerce, Easy Digital Downloads, and AdSense
+- Multi-user access and permissions